Church of the Nativity (Magadan): History

-In January 1991, Anchorage Archbishop Francis Hurley helped a small group of Russians establish the first Roman Catholic parish in the city of Magadan.
+In January 1991, Archbishop of Anchorage Francis Thomas Hurley helped a small group of Russians establish the first Roman Catholic parish in the city of Magadan.
 For many years parishioners worshiped in a renovated apartment room.
 In 1994, Father Shields became pastor of the Parish of the Nativity but was seriously threatened in 1997 when the local authorities tried to prevent his work on the grounds that he was not Russian.
 Shields took the matter to court and, perhaps rather surprisingly, won the case.

 In early 2001, Father Shields and his assistant Father David Means of St Louis found a piece of land suitable for the construction of a church.
 As a result of donations received after Fr Shields appeared on EWTN, the Catholic television network, the new building, which cost some $750,000, started to take shape.
 There were serious difficulties with some of the building contractors who had to be replaced before work could continue.

 The central part of the structure was completed in 2002, just in time for Christmas mass to be celebrated there.
 Work on the interior continued in 2003 leading to the church's consecration by Bishop Kirill Klimovich of Irkutsk in 2004.

 At January 2019, Father Shields was disallowed to enter Russia because of visa status complications.